System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 this will be taken as the logarithm of the number of (primary) entries in the benchmark tables.
 The `normal` size for GPUs with 24GB memory corresponds to the integer 27, and each step roughly halves or doubles the memory used.
-For GPUs with 6GB of memory one may thus use `./benchmarks/benchmarks.sh 25`.
+For GPUs with 6GB of memory one may try `./benchmarks/benchmarks.sh 25`.

 ### Fine-grained benchmarks